Pay the Access Fee

 Teachers are not required to pay the Access Fee because they can register and obtain the QR-code voucher in their capacity as workers.
 On the other hand, there is no specific exemption for the accompanying person; therefore, if he or she does not qualify for the conditions of exclusion (Article 4) and exemption (Article 5), then they are required to make the payment.
 If you are a subject with the conditions of exclusion (Article 4) and exemption (Article 5), you are required to obtain the relevant access voucher with a QR code, depending on your exclusion/exemption status.

-No, for the days in which the restriction of the Access Fee is scheduled in the year 2024, they only need to request exemption for access to the Historic City of Venice as specified in Article 5, paragraph aa), of the Regulation for the definition and administration of the Access Fee.
+No, for the days in which the restriction of the Access Fee is scheduled in the year 2025, they only need to request exemption for access to the Historic City of Venice.
 This exemption does not require inserting the name and last name of every individual of the group participating in the trip or educational visit: it is sufficient to insert the number of group members, provided they move together to be identified as a group during any inspections..

 Area of application of the Access Fee